pietvanzoen/piet.me/now.md

 **Currently**

-- Working through all of the 2005+ Doctor Who. 🕺
+- Working through all of the 2005+ Doctor Who (currenty on Matt Smith). 🕺
+- Loki Season 2 😈
+- Ghosts (2019 UK version) 👻

+**Recently**

 - Ahsoka 😺

-**Recently**

 - Barbie 💖
-- Star Wars: Rebels (prepping for Ahsoka) 🤖
+- Star Wars: Rebels (prep for Ahsoka) 🤖
-- Indiana Jones and the Dial of Destiny 😊
 - Star Trek: Strange New Worlds 😍
 - The Bear 😚👌
-- Secret invasion 😕
-- Silo 👍
 - Bluey 💙

 **Looking forward to**